wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-transport-level-security.md

 Follow the instructions given below to configure SSL/TLS protocols in the WSO2 Identity Server.

-1. You can configure multiple TLS versions or a single TLS version according to your preference.
-Add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file.
+1. You can configure multiple TLS versions or a single TLS version by adding the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file.
 Note that the list of protocols needs to be seperated by `+` sign.

     ```toml
     [transport.https.sslHostConfig.properties]